How to eat nutritious food while caring for a newborn

 Go for Convenience- Depending on the amount of support you have, you may not be able to rely on others 100% for your shopping and meal preparation needs.
 Postpartum is the perfect time to take advantage of convenience options such as grocery delivery and convenience foods like pre-chopped or frozen fruits and veggies, frozen meals, or meal delivery kits.
 There are plenty of options that don't require as much preparation as fresh food but are still nutritious and more affordable than ordering takeout.

 Stock-up on Snacks- Keep non-perishable snacks like granola, dried fruit and pre-filled water bottles in easily accessible areas such as near the chair where you usually sit to nurse or pump, next to your bed, near the couch in the living room, etc. That way, even if you end up stuck under a sleeping newborn, you can stay hydrated and keep hunger at bay.

 If you are pregnant or have a pregnant loved one- keep these tips in mind when preparing for the postpartum period or thinking about baby shower gifts.
 A gift card for grocery or food delivery (or you showing up with dinner!) will be much more appreciated than that millionth baby blanket.
-If you are looking for more tips and support for the postpartum period- Dr. Berens' Fourth Trimester Package is an excellent way to ensure new parents stay healthy and cared for.
-This package includes a prenatal consult and in-home or virtual postpartum visits to address not just nutrition, but any postpartum health concern or breastfeeding problem.
+If you are looking for more tips and support for the postpartum period- Dr. Berens' lactation support visits and direct primary care membership is an excellent way to ensure new parents stay healthy and cared for.
+Lactation support visits can help address any breastfeeding problem, and the primary care membership can help ensure parents' physical and mental health is addressed postpartum.
 Gift cards are also available!
 Visit our website to learn more.